Kristen Stewart and Taylor Lautner at Luna Park Sydney Fan Event on 31st May 2010.Kristen Stewart answering a fan question

 Ben Stiller as action hero Tugg Speedman in "Tropic Thunder".

-Through the character he plays in Noah Baumbach's Greenberg (2010), Ben Stiller revisits the chronic anxiety and vexed physique that most of his roles include, even the most apparently benevolent ones.
 With a dialogue-driven script based on a story written by Baumbach and his wife, actress/producer Jennifer Jason-Leigh, the film is enhanced by the semi-lucent cinematography of Harris Savides (Zodiac, Margot at the Wedding, Milk) whose tonality echoes '70s auteur cinema.
 Stiller plays Roger Greenberg, an addled former mental patient who travels to L.A. from New York to house sit for his wealthy brother Phillip (Chris Messina) in Hollywood Hills.

 Greenberg becomes an iconic oeuvre of style for both Baumbach as filmmaker and Stiller as performer.
 The story moves along by way of abrupt conversations and a very realistically indie atmosphere, filled with original music by James Murphy and LCD Soundsystem, Galaxie 500, Sonics, among others.